 For the record, the Salem trials really happened.
 But it was not just witches prosecuted: Among the prosecuted were also gay people, redheads and the disabled.
 The Malleus Maleficarum was the guideline used at the time, and History.com, Britannica and Smithsonian Mag can give you solid background on the events.

 Magic can be spelled with or without a k at the end.
 Generally, practitioners choose to spell it with the k to distinguish it from conjuring and card tricks – though not always.

 Magical languages and alphabets can give you a lot of room for fun in your writing – especially when it comes in the form of a mystery or riddle that the protagonist (and reader) still have to get to the bottom of.
 A couple of suggestions include the Theban alphabet, Runes (start with the Elder Futhark) and Enochian (originating with John Dee and Edward Kelly).
 Of course, there are many more.

 Magic Has Rules… Really

 Magic(k) set in fiction needs set rules.
 Decide on these before you set out to write anything.
-Ask questions that has a larger bearing on the universe than your story needs right now – for example, ask what happens according to the rules of your universe’s magic if two spells are cast against each other and document the results, even if it never happens in your story.
+Ask questions that have a larger bearing on the universe than your story needs right now – for example, ask what happens according to the rules of your universe’s magic if two spells are cast against each other and document the results, even if it never happens in your story.